-Would you like to know how to make $500 a month in dividends?
+Today I will review the steps required, so you will know how to make $3,000 a month in dividends.

 Disclosure: At no cost to you, I may get commissions for purchases made through links in this post.